projectatomic/ansible-role-osbs-secret/README.md

 Role Variables
 --------------

 The role imports the keys from the machine running ansible.
-You have to set the `pulp_secret_local_dir` variable to the directory containing the certificate and the key.

-    pulp_secret_local_dir: /home/mmilata/.pulp
+You have to provide `osbs_secret_files` list, which enumerates what files to import.
+Elements of the list are dictionaries with two keys: `source` and `dest`.
+Source is the location of the file on the machine where ansible is run.
+Dest is the filename of the secret.

+    osbs_secret_files:
+    - source: /home/user/.pulp/pulp.cer
+      dest: pulp.cer
+    - source: /home/user/.pulp/pulp.key
+      dest: pulp.key

-The name of the secret in OpenShift is defined by the `pulp_secret_name` variable.
+The name of the secret in OpenShift is defined by the `osbs_secret_name` variable.

-    pulp_secret_name: pulpsecret
+    osbs_secret_name: pulpsecret

 The secret has to be associated with a service account.
-This service account can be set by the `pulp_secret_service_account` variable.
+This service account can be set by the `osbs_secret_service_account` variable.

-    pulp_secret_service_account: builder
+    osbs_secret_service_account: builder

 We need a kubeconfig file on the remote machine in order to talk to OpenShift.
 Its location is contained in the `pulp_secret_kubeconfig`.

-    pulp_secret_kubeconfig: /etc/origin/master/admin.kubeconfig
+    osbs_kubeconfig_path: /etc/origin/master/admin.kubeconfig

 Example Playbook
 ----------------